shaikhfarheen03/KAPA-Total-RNA-Simulation-on-Sciclone-G3/README.md

 Inorder to visualize the steps of a particular protocol, please goto the index.html and comment out the parts you wish to visualize.

-The steps.json file contains information about the deck movements and details of the steps are displyed in a yellow box.
+The steps.json file contains information about the deck movements, and the details of the steps are displyed in a yellow box.